 A racial equity lens is defined by the Gemini Company as “a critical thinking exercise to help cultivate and maintain an equity mindset.
 It is the umbrella under which a Racial Equity Tool is devised and used.
 It is a means to think about operationalizing Equity.

 We ask the below questions to understand whether and where there are racial inequities existing, being created or being exacerbated in a policy, procedure, practice or program whether we are developing it or modifying it.

-The Race and Ethnicity Dashboard has been updated with the 2020 American Community Survey (ACS) estimates released in March 2022.
-The dashboard now includes trend data, showing the changes between 2010 to 2020—and splits the 22 variables into thematic categories by demographic, household, and labor force data.
-There are also new maps that display geographic shifts in population.
-Explore the latest update
+NEW!
+The Race and Ethnicity Dashboard has been updated with the 2022 American Community Survey (ACS) estimates released in December 2023.
+The dashboard includes trend data and splits the variables into thematic categories by demographic, household, and labor force data.
+Explore the latest update.

 Acknowledging the racialized origins and policies of United States history is fundamental for communities to gain knowledge and understanding of racial equity.
 The following timelines document key historical events in Arlington County related to housing, education, community facilities, public safety, transportation, urban planning, public infrastructure, and more.
 Learn more or check out the timelines below.